thoughtbot/shoulda-matchers/MAINTAINING.md

 ## Running tests

-The CONTRIBUTING guide shows how to use Appraisal to run tests.
+The [Contributing guide](CONTRIBUTING.md) shows how to use Appraisal to run tests.
 This works well if you are hopping in, making a few changes, and hopping right out, but if you plan on working on a feature or bug, there is often a faster alternative, at least for unit tests: [Zeus].
 Zeus works by preloading the Rails environment so that running unit tests are a lot faster.
 We also have it set up to automatically select the latest Appraisal so you don't have to provide that.

 You'll want to start by running `zeus start` in one shell.
 Then in another shell, instead of using `bundle exec rspec` to run tests, you'll use `bundle